Unnati Hooda

 Unnati Hooda (born 20 September 2007) is an Indian badminton player.
-In 2022, she won the women's singles event at the Odisha Open.
-She was also part of India's 2022 Uber Cup team.
+She was a member of the 2022 Uber Cup Indian team.

 Early life

 Hooda was born on 20 September 2007 in Rohtak, Haryana.
 She was seven years old when she started playing badminton.
 Her father Upkar Hooda was passionate about badminton and enrolled her at the Chottu Ram Stadium badminton academy.

 Career

 2021–22: First senior title

 In 2021, Hooda's first tournament was the India International Challenge where she lost to Anupama Upadhyaya in the finals.
 In January 2022, Unnati played in the 2022 Odisha Open where she won the tournament beating Smit Toshniwal in the finals, winning her first ever BWF World Tour tournament.
 She was a silver medalist at the 2022 Badminton Asia Junior U17 and U15 Championships held in Nonthaburi, Thailand in the U17 singles event.

 2023: Abu Dhabi Masters title

 In 2023, Unnati Hooda defeated compatriot Samiya Farooqui in the 2023 Abu Dhabi Masters finals and won her second BWF World Tour Title.
 She then won the India International Challenge by beating compatriot Tasnim Mir in straight games.